poornam1522/AI-Model-for-Production-Houses/README.md

-# Moviepro.ai
-Movie Summarization and Paraphrasing with NLP and GPT-3 This project explores the exciting world of Natural Language Processing (NLP) and its applications in movie data analysis and text paraphrasing.
+This project explores the exciting world of Natural Language Processing (NLP) and its applications in movie data analysis and text paraphrasing.
 You'll leverage powerful tools like GPT-3 to build a sentence paraphrasing application.

 Project Goals